CDP Stablecoin: Architecture and Implementation

 }

-Math: rpow(base, n, RAY) — precise integer exponentiation, from MakerDAO DSMath.
+Math: rpow(base, n, RAY) — precise integer exponentiation, used from DSMath.

 Liquidation Engine